Post Malone: 2010–2016: Career beginnings, August 26th and Stoney

 According to Malone, he chose "Post Malone" as his stage name when he was "14 or 15".
 The name was rumored to be a reference to the professional basketball player Karl Malone, but Malone later explained that "Post" is his last name, and he used a "rap name generator" to get "Malone".

+In 2010, Malone reportedly played guitar in the metalcore band Ashley's Arrival (also known as Saving Summer) during his high school years.
+That same year, he auditioned for Crown the Empire as a guitarist.
+In a 2016 interview, vocalist Andy Leo recalled that Malone broke a guitar string during the audition and was not selected.

+In late 2011, Malone released his oldest known solo project, an 11-track mixtape titled Manifest Destiny.

+In 2013, Malone was a member of the band Love In Colors, in which he performed as a vocalist and guitarist.

+At age 17, Malone, along with his friend Jazzy Eff, released a parody synth-pop ballad song called "Why Don't You Love Me" under the alias Leon DeChino, intended for a school project.
+The song reappeared online in 2016.
+Malone later referred to the DeChino alias on his song "Psycho".

-At the age of 16, using audio editor Audacity, Malone released his first mixtape, Y.A.T.R., also known as Young and After Them Riches, in 2014.
+At the age of 18, using audio editor Audacity, Malone released his second mixtape, Y.A.T.R., also known as Youngin' After Them Riches, in 2014.
 He showed it to some of his classmates at Grapevine High School.
 He was voted "Most Likely to Become Famous" by his classmates as a senior in high school.
 He worked at a Chicken Express as a teenager.

-At age 17, Malone released a parody synth-pop ballad song called "Why Don't You Love Me" under the alias Leon DeChino, intended for a school project.
-The song reappeared online in 2016.
-Malone later referenced the DeChino alias on his song "Psycho".

 Malone later enrolled in Tarrant County College, but dropped out.
 After leaving college, Malone moved to Los Angeles with his longtime friend Jason Probst, a professional game streamer.

 After moving to Los Angeles, Malone, Probst, and several other producers and artists formed the music group BLCKVRD and recorded music together.
 Several members of the group, including Malone, moved into a house in the San Fernando Valley together.
 While living in the San Fernando Valley, Malone met record producers FKi 1st and Sauce Lord Rich, who formed the production team FKi, as well as Rex Kudo, who produced several of Malone's tracks, including "White Iverson".
 Malone recorded the song two days after writing it.
 The lyrics of "White Iverson" allude to Basketball Hall of Fame player Allen Iverson.
 In February 2015, upon completion, it was uploaded to Malone's SoundCloud account.
 On July 19, 2015, Malone released a music video for "White Iverson".
-The single received praise from Mac Miller and Wiz Khalifa.
+The single received praise from rappers Mac Miller and Wiz Khalifa.
 However the song was mocked by Earl Sweatshirt.